whenchyiv/PushPitch2Mod/README.md

 Connect your Push to Ableton Live, and then drag the PushPitch2Mod device onto the MIDI track you want to use the Push touch strip as a modwheel on.
 Your Push must be connected first in order for PushPitch2Mod to discover it.

 By default your Push's touch strip will be left in Pitchbend Mode.
 Enabling the Modwheel Mode either via the toggle switch on PushPitch2Mod, or the encoder mapping on Push ("Ptch2Mod On/Off") with change the touchstrip to modwheel mode.
-In Modwheel Mode your Push's LED strip will act like a modwheel, and the touchstrip will send MIDI CC #1 (modwheel) rather than pitchbend.
+In Modwheel Mode your Push's LED strip will act like a modwheel, and the touchstrip will send MIDI CC #1 (modwheel) rather than pitch bend.

 ![Pitchbend mode](https://s3-us-west-2.amazonaws.com/pushpitch2mod/Pitchbend.png) ![Modwheel mode](https://s3-us-west-2.amazonaws.com/pushpitch2mod/Modwheel.png)